Budgeting is one of the hardest tasks any business owner or manager has to deal with.

 In this range is where you can find great writers.
 These writers can consistently create content that demands attention, builds authority, and drives action.

 Writers that charge this amount of money per word have usually years of experience writing for companies and clients alike.
-They also have a large portfolio where they can show the kind of content they can create and the results they’ve gotten.
+They also have an extensive writing portfolio where they can show the kind of content they can create and the results they’ve gotten.
 They have likely published articles in large publications for their industry or niche.

 These writers are highly experienced in their industries and have a deep knowledge of how it works.
 They can explain concepts in a clear and concise fashion.

 Once you have some basic traffic and are looking to ramp up your content, the writers in this range are the best to take your content further.

 What You Can Expect: Similar than the content from the previous group of writers.